 Supply of EnronCredit.com data to i2 Technologies, Inc. (the “Transaction”)

-We refer to our recent discussions in which you expressed interest in receiving further information for the purpose of evaluating the Transaction.
-We are prepared to make such further information available to you, subject to your agreeing to accept the following terms:-
+We refer to our recent discussions in which you expressed interest in pursuing credit risk management solutions..
+We are prepared to make additional information available to you, subject to your agreeing to accept the following terms:-

 1. In consideration of our making available to you information which is not publicly known concerning our company and its Affiliates (as defined in paragraph 6) and its and their respective businesses, future projects and financial and other affairs, in whatever form supplied to you, whether orally or in writing (collectively, “Confidential Information”), you agree and undertake as follows:-